jadeforrest/blog/content/posts/2022-09-26--process-gates-of-hell/index.md

 description: "Describes the process gates, a common management trap.
 Managers use them to fix situations, but they often have the opposite of intended effect.
 Describes alternatives to process gates."
 ---

-Today, I’d like to talk about a common mistake leaders make.
+A common leadership mistake is process gates.
+What are process gates?
 Let’s see if you can spot the pattern:

 * Engineering is shipping too many bugs, so you bring in a QA team that reviews everything before it goes out to production.
 * There has been a history of making poor architectural decisions, so you put in place an architecture review.